projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 Configure all the guest memory as user-writable memory (U/S bit = 1,
    and R/W bit = 1) in corresponding host CR3 paging table entries, as
    shown in :numref:`security-smap` below.
 #.
 Set CR4.SMAP bit.
-In the entire lifecycle of the hypervisor, this bit
+In the entire life cycle of the hypervisor, this bit
    value always remains one.
 #.
 When needed, use STAC instruction to suppress SMAP protection, and
    use CLAC instruction to restore SMAP protection.